Minnehaha United Methodist Church Supports 4 Food Missions

 Want to Help?

-Every eight to nine weeks, Minnehaha United Methodist Church members deliver meals to elderly people who have difficulty getting out of their homes and apartments.
+About every six weeks, drivers from Minnehaha United Methodist Church deliver meals over the lunch hour to elderly people in the neighborhood of the church who have difficulty getting out of their homes and apartments.

 What is Meals on Wheels?